ChelsieSalome/Linux-Ass1/README.md

 * `-f ~/.ssh/key-name`: This tells ssh-keygen where to save the generated private key.
 It will create the .ssh directory if it does not already exist and place key-name and key-name.pub (the private and public keys, respectively) inside it. (macOS & Linux use the tilde ~ to represent the user's home directory).

-# Step 4: Choosing a Passphrase
+## Step 4: Choosing a Passphrase
 You can protect the private using a **passphrase**.
 A **passphrase** is ............
 Because we are just using this for a small project, and to simplify your life ie to not have to remember about passphrases, I just to not set a passphrase and just hit **ENTER** twice.............

-# Step 5: Verifying your SSH Keys
+## Step 5: Verifying your SSH Keys
-1. type `cd .ssh` > `ls` to view the files in the .ssh directory.
+Type `cd .ssh` and next `ls` to view the files in the .ssh directory.
 > The keys are successfully created if you see the following files in the .ssh directory:
 * **key-name** *(private key)*
 * **key-name.pub** *(public key)*

+# Section II - Creating a Droplet running Arch Linux using the `doctl` Command-Line Tool

+## Overview
+*Explain that this section will guide users through creating a Droplet running Arch Linux using the doctl command-line tool.*
+*Briefly mention that doctl is DigitalOcean’s command-line interface for managing Droplets and other resources.*

+## Step 1: Installing and Configuring `doctl`.
+1. Installing `doctl`:
+    * For Linux/macOS:

+    * For Windows:

+2. Configuring `doctl`:
+Authenticate with DigitalOcean

+## Step 2: Setting Up the Arch Linux Droplet
+1. Listing Available Images:

+2. Creating the Droplet:
+**Command to Create a Droplet:**

+**Explanation of the Command**

+3. Verifying Droplet Creation:
+* List Droplets:

+*  Check Droplet Status:

+## Step 3: Accessing the Arch Linux Droplet
+**Connecting via SSH**:

+## Step 4: Post-Setup Configuration
+**Initial System Updates:**